TobiZog/eventmaster/README.md

 2. Download + extract the project
 3. Open the root folder with VS Code (recommended)
-4. Open the bash inside VS Code, navigate to the `software/` folder and install all necessary packages:
+4. Open the bash inside VS Code and install all necessary packages:

 ```bash
 npm i